MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 When you purchase a premium template and create an assessment from it, that template is active for one year.
 Your purchase will automatically renew unless you cancel.

+You may also try premium templates on a trial basis.
+Trial licenses are good for up to 25 templates for 30 days.
+Once your trial begins, the templates should become available in your tenant within 48 hours.
+Trials can be activated through the Microsoft 365 admin center.

 #### Activated templates counter

 Your assessment page and assessment templates page have an **activated templates** counter near the top.
 The counter displays the number of templates in use out of the number eligible to use according to your licensing agreement.
+Template use is counted at the level of the underlying certifications.

 For example, if your counter shows 2/5, this means your organization has activated 2 templates out of the 5 that are available to use.